PaulBratslavsky/food-app-article-update/1-food-app.md

 **Tailwind** is a front-end library to easily style your application.
 This will take care of the heavy lifting on the front end.
 Open your terminal in the `frontend` directory and run the following command:

+note: if you selected to use tailwind in the previous option you can omit this step.

 ```bash
   npm install -D tailwindcss postcss autoprefixer